 - 11 Skin-Friendly Amino Acids: The amino acids included in this serum are glycine, alanine, serine, valine, isoleucine, proline, threonine, histidine, phenylalanine, arginine, and aspartic acid.
 Amino acids are building blocks of proteins.
 They hydrate and moisturize the skin.
 Some may even offer anti-aging wrinkle-fighting benefits.

 - Multiple Hyaluronic Acid Complexes: Sodium hyaluronate crosspolymer is a cross-linked type of hyaluronic acid that forms a continually hydrating mesh on the skin for better hydration and long-lasting moisture.
-Sodium hyaluronate is the salt form of hyaluronic acid that hydrates and helps the skin retain water.
+Sodium hyaluronate is the salt form of hyaluronic acid, an active ingredient that hydrates and helps the skin retain water.

-The total concentration of these active technologies in “Buffet” serum by weight is 25.1%.
+The total concentration of these active technologies in The Ordinary Multi-Peptide + HA Serum (“Buffet”) serum by weight is 25.1%.

-Several active technologies are designed to address the signs of aging, like wrinkles and fine lines, to hydrate the skin and support the skin barrier.
-But how does the serum perform?
+Several active technologies are designed to address the signs of aging, like wrinkles and fine lines, and loss of skin firmness, as well as to hydrate the skin and support the skin barrier.

-The Ordinary “Buffet” vs The Ordinary “Buffet” + Copper Peptides 1%
+The Ordinary Multi-Peptide + HA Serum (“Buffet”) vs The Ordinary Multi-Peptide + Copper Peptides 1% Serum

 The inclusion of 1% copper peptides almost doubles the price.
-“Buffet” is $14.80, while “Buffet” + Copper Peptides 1% is $28.90.
-I didn’t notice enough difference between the two to repurchase “Buffet” + Copper Peptides 1%.
+A 1 oz. bottle of Multi-Peptide + HA Serum (“Buffet”) is currently $17.50, while Multi-Peptide + Copper Peptides 1% Serum is $30.90.

 The Ordinary “Buffet” vs Hylamide Subq Skin